dingusdev/dingusppc/README.md

 While many other PowerPC emus exist (PearPC, Sheepshaver), none of them currently attempt emulation of PPC Macs accurately (except for QEMU).

 This program aims to not only improve upon what Sheepshaver, PearPC, and other PowerPC mac emulators have done, but also to provide a better debugging environment.
-This currently is designed to work best with PowerPC Old World ROMs, including those of the PowerMac G3 Beige.
+This currently is designed to work best with PowerPC Old World ROMs, including those of the PowerMac 6100, 7200, and G3 Beige.

 ## Implemented Features